-- 11. The Applicant must: - make the following information publicly available on its website: (a) - the documents referred to in condition 2(d) of Schedule 2 of this consent; - any statutory approvals for the development; - approved strategies, plans and/ programs; ٠ a summary of the monitoring results of the development, which have been ٠ reported in accordance with the various plans and programs approved under the conditions of this consent;

-- a complaints register, updated quarterly; minutes of CCC meetings; - annual reviews;

-any independent environmental audit, and the Applicant's response to the recommendations in any audit; and

-- any other matter required by the Planning Secretary; and - keep this information up-to-date, to the satisfaction of the Planning Secretary (b)
+11. The Proponent must:

+- make the following information publicly available on its website: (a) - the EA; - any statutory approvals for the project; • • - approved strategies, plans and/ programs; - a summary of the monitoring results of the project, which have been reported in • accordance with the various plans and programs approved under the conditions of this approval; - a complaints register, updated quarterly; minutes of CCC meetings; - • - annual reviews; - any independent environmental audit, and the Proponent's response to the recommendations in any audit; and - any other matter required by the Planning Secretary; and - (b) keep this information up-to-date, to the satisfaction of the Planning Secretary.

-APPENDIX 1 DEVELOPMENT LAYOUT
+APPENDIX 1 PROJECT LAYOUT

-Figure 1: Development Layout
+Figure 1: Project Layout